 This feeling of isolation is something that’s celebrated in this part of the world.
 I was visiting Western Australia (WA) to spend a couple of weeks with my partner and her mother, who she hadn’t seen in over two years.
 WA was largely shut off during the pandemic.
 Not only from the rest of the world, but from the rest of Australia too.
 And I got the sense that many people in WA liked this arrangement just fine.
 Regional premier and wannabee despot himself – Mark McGowan – has built a political career off claiming that WA is shunned by what he terms “Sydneysiders”.
 He accuses them of being “self-absorbed” and not knowing there’s an Australia outside Sydney Harbour.

 And the local news in WA is even more amusing than the local news in Sydney, where I lived for six months.
 While Ukraine was being invaded by Russia, I watched newsreels in WA advising on how children should play with toys without hurting themselves.
 A segment where the regional police chief congratulated local drivers for “driving safely” over the Easter weekend.
 And a bit where a weather anchor boastfully compared the perfect weather in Perth to the persistently wet and rainy Sydney (which is true, surprisingly).
-On this last point, at least, there’s much to celebrate.

 For all of my nit picking in the past four paragraphs, the truth is, I’m jealous.
 West Australians have it pretty damn good.
 Most people here enjoy a quality of life far superior to anyone living in Europe.
 In the two weeks I spent in WA, it was 27 degrees Celsius.
 Every single day.
 I’d wake up and expect not to see a cloud in the sky.
 It’s a nice way to live.
 And then there are the beaches.
 In Perth alone, there’s an embarrassment of riches.
 If the beaches of Mullalloo or Cottesloe were in Europe, they’d probably be the nicest on the continent.
 And they’d be packed as a result.
-But less than 3 million people live in WA, which is 10 times the size of the UK (where 68 million people live).
-So even in Perth, you can stroll onto these incredible beaches with fine white sand and turquoise seas and have barely another soul around to bother you.
+But less than 3 million people live in WA, which covers 10 times the area of the UK (where 68 million people live).
+So even in Perth, you can stroll onto these incredible beaches with fine white sand and turquoise seas, and have barely another soul around to bother you.

 The rest of Perth is perfectly pleasant – if a little too clean-cut around the edges.
 It’s a very American city.
 Think Phoenix or Houston, but with everyone driving on the left and watching the Australian Football League (AFL) instead of the National Football League (NFL).
 Large highways crisscross the sprawling suburbs, with the CBD peppered by a slew of 80s skyscrapers.
 This perhaps alludes to what much of Australia feels like.
 If America and Britain were to have a child (and thus not be fictitious entities existing only in the minds of humans), the child would probably be something like Australia.
 Cities in Australia look strikingly American, with everyone driving SUVs on massive highways.
 Television shows and sport in particular, have been Americanised to the extreme.
 The trendy Fremantle suburb in Perth has architecture which wouldn’t’ seem out of place in the Wild West, with people dressing like the hipsters of Portland, Oregon.

 But then, people also like cricket.
 There are pictures of the Queen on the money.
 In the beautiful ‘Kings Park’ in the centre of Perth, there are statues of Queen Victoria.
-You also have ‘Elizabeth Quay’ and ‘St George’s Terrace’, and on the northern tips of Perth, ‘Loch Mcness’.
+You also have ‘Elizabeth Quay’ and ‘St George’s Terrace’, and on the northern tips of Perth, ‘Loch McNess’.
 It’s a strange hybrid of Anglo-American culture, which has also spawned elements of culture not seen anywhere else on Earth and which are uniquely Australian: lots of men and boys have mullets here.
 And from what I could see, the hairstyle was worn in a non-ironic manner

 Space, Glorious Space